CodeworksThesisProject/Placay/README.md

   * label (String, optional, for Name or user can use an own name)
   * latitude (Number, required)
   * longitude (Number, required)
-  * googlePOIId (String, optional, can be used to get Name and Description)
+  * googlePOIId (String, optional, can be used to get Name, Description and Picture from Google)
 * Dependencies:
   Directly linked to a User Model via the user field
 * Usage:
   Represents favorite locations for each user

-### Tour Model
-* Fields:
-  * user_id (String, required, references User)
-  * title (String, required, a name for the Tour, users should put in one they like)
-  * destination (String, required, maybe create automatic in Frontend)
-  * startDate (Date, required, YYYY.MM.DD)
-  * endDate (Date, required, YYYY.MM.DD)
-  * duration (Virtual field, auto-calculated between startDate and endDate)
-  * days (Array of day objects)
-* Each day contains:
-  * date (Date, required)
-  * locations (Array of locations with latitude, longitude, optional label and googlePOIID, should reflect Favorites informations but is independend)
-* Dependencies:
-  Linked to a User Model via user_id.

 ## Prerequisites
 Before starting, ensure you have the following installed: